-Skooba Design Case Study: 3 Essential Attributes to a Strong Online Marketing Strategy
+Skooba Design Case Study: 3 Attributes for Strong Online Marketing

 Skooba Design manufactures and sells bags and accessories for laptops and other tech gear.
 As an online retailer Skooba design has cultivated a strong reputation for high quality products and excellent customer service.

 While browsing the company website I came upon a page that shares the standards and philosophies that Skooba lives by.
 The list is the company’s variation on a mission statement and is made up of ten core values.